 It gets more complex with serverside events, events brought in by AppConnect apps from other services, and in general, anything not tracked by our tracker in the browser.
 Certain events have a 0 duration.
 Other times, it is easy to accidentally send explicit action durations with each action that are actually overlapping, and thus artificially inflating your visit duration.
 It is also worth noting that the

 /ping requests will automatically be applied to the latest active, non-system action.
-See Action Properties
+See Generated Action Properties for list of system actions.

 If you are looking at a browser session as tracked by a clean implementation of our client side tracking SDK, then you can know for sure that visit duration is as accurate as possible, but unless you are carefully implementing your other tracking with this in mind, don't put too much credibility to this number for other types of visits.